-If there is a day condemned to never go unnoticed that is Tuesday 13, able to condition even the day of the most superstitious people, who especially dodge the ladders, as far as possible, also the black cats and who try to cross the threshold of the house door with the right foot.
+If there is a number condemned to never go unnoticed that is 13, able to condition even the day of the most superstitious people, who especially dodge the ladders, as far as possible, also the black cats and who try to cross the threshold of the house door with the right foot.

 But who hasn't ever wondered what is the origin of the fear towards what is considered the day of bad luck?
 For you and anyone who is curious, we discover where this deeply rooted belief comes from in many countries.